seedcase-project/seedcase-website/design/decisions/why-license/index.md

 For a project like Seedcase to fully succeed in our stated mission, a critical key to that is what our copyright license is.
-Without a license, other users are not allowed to (easily) (re-)use, modify, contribute, or enhance our software because of copyright reasons.
-Since our mission isn't to just build a product, it's also to develop a creative community around Seedcase and the topics we work on.
+Without a license, other users will not be allowed to (easily) (re-)use, modify, contribute, or enhance our software because of copyright reasons.
+Our mission isn't only to build a product, we also aim to develop a creative community around Seedcase and the topics we work on.
 We want people to be able to freely and smoothly contribute enhancements and other improvements that can be incorporated into future releases of Seedcase.
 It is also our intention to make the Seedcase software available to commercial enterprises, which means that we need to carefully consider which license we adopt.

 Below is a walk-through of the different types of licenses that we believe we will need and a discussion on the reasons we make the choices